-It's possible for investors to lose money in SVFs, but that has happened only on rare occasions.
+It's possible for investors to lose money in stable value funds, but that has happened only on rare occasions.
 In 2009, an SVF in a deferred-compensation plan for white-collar workers at Chrysler paid only 89 cents on the dollar when it was liquidated before the carmaker could begin bankruptcy proceedings.

 Finally, some SVFs managed by State Street Corp. would have experienced losses in 2008 if the company hadn't contributed more than $610 million to make the funds whole.

-Stable value funds come in a few different types, with the primary difference being the source and nature of the underlying assets.
+Stable value funds can take a few different forms.
+The differences between them are the source and nature of the underlying assets.

 This type of plan is offered by an insurance company and is backed by assets in a segregated account held by the insurance company and, if necessary, by the insurer’s general account assets.
 The assets in the separate account are owned by the insurance company but are held only for the benefit of the retirement plan participants.

 This type of fund, also known as a pooled fund, is offered by a bank or other financial institution and combines assets from a variety of unaffiliated retirement plans.
 In that way, it can help smaller plans gain economies of scale.

 A GIC is issued by an insurance company and pays a specified rate of return over a given period of time.
 This kind of contract may be backed by the issuer’s general account assets or by assets held in a separate account.
 In either case, the insurance company owns the invested assets, and the obligation to participants in the plan is backed by the full financial strength and credit of the insurance company that issued it.

 This type of contract is similar to a regular GIC, but the associated assets are held in the name of the retirement plan or a trustee of the plan.